 Accomplishments and Goals

-In January 2012, Handi-Riders moved to a new location, Wade Arena.
+Handi-Riders is located at Wade Arena.
 Situated near the intersection of Clark and Hwy.
 70 just north of Oroville, Wade Arena is the ideal home for our program.
-With a covered arena and enclosed barn, classes are offered rain or shine allowing us to serve our riders without interruption.
-We are now able to focus on the expansion of our program and facility.
+With a covered arena and enclosed barn, classes are offered rain or shine allowing us to serve our riders without interruption..

 Long Term Goals: 'Expansion of our program' is to include new services for veterans.
 For additional information about enrolling in classes, volunteering, becoming an instructor, or visiting our Center, or please call the office: 530-533-5333 or contact us via e-mail: firstname.lastname@example.org.
 Donations may be made through PayPal or by sending a check to Handi-Riders, P.O.
 Box 1885, Chico, CA 95927.